Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is called Chromatic Aberration. CA to its friends.

 The Different Types of Chromatic Aberration

-There are two types of CA: Longitudinal and Transverse CA.
+There are two types of Chromatic Aberration: Longitudinal and Transverse CA.

 Longitudinal Chromatic Aberration